-The directors are responsible for the preparation and fair presentation of the annual financial statements of RSL Enterprise Solutions (Pty) Ltd, comprising the statement of financial position at 31 March 2014, and the statements of comprehensive income, changes in equity and cash flows for the year then ended, and the notes to the financial statements which include a summary of significant accounting policies and other explanatory notes, in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa.
-In addition, the directors are responsible for preparing the directors' report.
+The directors are responsible for the preparation and fair presentation of the annual financial statements of RSL Enterprise Solutions (Pty) Ltd, comprising the statement of financial position at 31 March 2015, and the statements of comprehensive income, changes in equity and cash flows for the year then ended, and the notes to the financial statements which include a summary of significant accounting policies and other explanatory notes, and the directors' report, in accordance with International Financial Reporting Standard for Small and Medium-sized Entities, and in the manner required by the Companies Act of South Africa.

-The directors are also responsible for such internal control as the directors determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error, and for maintaining adequate accounting records and an effective system of risk management
+The directors are also responsible for such internal control as the directors determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error, and for maintaining adequate accounting records and an effective system of risk management.

-The directors have made an assessment of the ability of the company to continue as a going concern and have no reason to believe that the business will not be a going concern in the year ahead.
+The directors' have made an assessment of the ability of the company to continue as going concerns and have no reason to believe that the businesses will not be going concerns in the year ahead.

-The auditor is responsible for reporting on whether the financial statements are fairly presented in accordance with the applicable financial reporting framework.
+The auditor is responsible for reporting on whether the annual financial statements are fairly presented in accordance with the applicable financial reporting framework.